-- About 90% of the Irish territory is offshore, most of it to the west of Ireland.
-Beneath the ocean, spectacular mountains and deep valleys show elevation variations of up to 3-4 km.
+About 90% of the Irish territory is offshore, most of it to the west of Ireland.
+Beneath the ocean, spectacular mountains and deep valleys show elevation differences of up to 3-4 km.
 There are extinct volcanoes, with remarkable biodiversity on their slopes.
-Ireland's largest sedimentary basins are also here, as are its greatest natural hazards: undersea slope failures have caused tsunamis in geologically recent past (e.g., Salmanidou et al., 2017; Georgiopoulou et al., 2019). - In the project SEA-SEIS (Structure, Evolution And Seismicity of the Irish offshore), Earth scientists from the Dublin Institute for Advanced Studies (DIAS) are investigating the dynamic processes within the Earth that have shaped the seafloor and caused intraplate volcanic eruptions in the Irish offshore and the broader Northeast Atlantic (Lebedev et al. 2018, Steinberger et al. 2019, Lebedev et al. 2019a, 2019b).
+Ireland's largest sedimentary basins are also here, as are its greatest natural hazards: undersea slope failures have caused tsunamis in geologically recent past (e.g., Salmanidou et al., 2017; Georgiopoulou et al., 2019).

+In the project SEA-SEIS (Structure, Evolution And Seismicity of the Irish offshore), researchers from the Dublin Institute for Advanced Studies (DIAS) are investigating the dynamic processes within the Earth that have shaped the seafloor and caused intraplate volcanic eruptions in the Irish offshore and the broader Northeast Atlantic (Lebedev et al. 2019a, 2019b).
 In order to investigate the structure and flow of the rock within the Earth's crust and mantle, 18 seismic stations have been installed at the bottom of the North Atlantic Ocean.
 The ocean-bottom seismometers were deployed from the RV Celtic Explorer between 17 September and 5 October, 2018, to be retrieved 18-20 months later.
-The network covers the entire Irish offshore, with a few sensors also in the UK and Iceland's waters (Fig. 1).
+The network covers the entire Irish offshore, with a

-This major project represents the first successful attempt to instrument a large area of the Atlantic Ocean with ocean-bottom seismometers.
+75 This major project represents the first successful attempt to instrument a large area of the Atlantic Ocean with ocean-bottom seismometers.
 It is particularly significant for Ireland, an island nation with extensive coastlines and a special place for the sea in its culture and history.
 In addition to its pioneering science, the project also features state-of-the-art technology: the compact, ocean-bottom seismometers can withstand the enormous pressure at the bottom of the ocean while recording its tiniest vibrations, as small as nanometres in amplitude.

-85 2.2 The 2018 SEA-SEIS Expedition
+2.2 The 2018 SEA-SEIS Expedition